Aubreymcfato/newclues/clues_.md

 [108](http://www.cluetrain.com/newclues/#108).
 In the wrong context, everyone's an a-hole.
 (Us, too.
 But you already knew that.)
 So if you're inviting people over for a swim, post the rules.
 All trolls, out of the pool!

 [109](http://www.cluetrain.com/newclues/#109).
-If the conversations at your site are going badly, it's your fault.
+If the conversazioni at your site are going badly, it's your fault.

 [110](http://www.cluetrain.com/newclues/#110).
-Wherever the conversation is happening, no one owes you a response, no matter how reasonable your argument or how winning your smile.
+Wherever the conversazione is happening, no one owes you a response, no matter how reasonable your argument or how winning your smile.

 [111](http://www.cluetrain.com/newclues/#111).
 Support the businesses that truly "get" the Web.
 You'll recognize them not just because they sound like us, but because they're on our side.